Classification of Links Up to 0-Solvability: 0-Solve Equivalence

 By definition, $i_*:H_1(M_L) \hookrightarrow H_1(W)$ and $j_*:H_1(M_{L'}) \hookrightarrow H_1(W)$ are both isomorphisms.
 Moreover, $H_1(M_L) \cong <\mu_1, \dots, \mu_m > \cong \mathbb Z^m$ and $H_1({M_L'}) \cong <\mu_1', \dots, \mu_m' > \cong \mathbb Z^m$.
 Considering the effect on homology of attaching a $2$-cell and the fact that $i_*(\mu_1) = j_*(\mu_1')$, we see that the maps induced by inclusion, $i_*: H_1(M_J) \rightarrow H_1(V)$ and $j_*: H_1(M_{J'}) \rightarrow H_1(V)$ are both isomorphisms, and it still holds that $i_*(\mu_k) = j_*(\mu_k)$ for $k \ne 1$.

 We now consider how $H_2(V)$ differs from $H_2(W)$.
 By attaching a 2-handle to $W$ along the curve $\mu_1$, we do not change second homology, as $<i_*(\mu_1)>$ is infinite in $H_1(W)$.
-Then, attaching a 2-handle along the curve $\mu_1'$ creates an infinite cyclic direct summand in $H_2(V)$ generated by $B$, the oriented surface in $V$ obtained by capping off the meridians $\mu_1$ and $\mu_1'$ in $W$ plus a surface in $W$ realizing the null-homology between $\mu_i$ and $\mu_i'$.
+Then, attaching a 2-handle along the curve $\mu_1'$ creates an infinite cyclic direct summand in $H_2(V)$ generated by $B$, the oriented surface in $V$ obtained by capping off the meridians $\mu_1$ and $\mu_1'$ in $W$ plus a surface in $W$ realizing the null-homology between $\mu_i$ and $\mu_i'$ as pictured in figure \ref{fig:B}.

 Next, we consider how $H_2(V, \bd V_-) \cong \frac{H_2(V)}{H_2(\bd V_-)}$ differs from $H_2(W, \bd W_-) \cong \frac{H_2(W)}{H_2(\bd W_-)}$.
-Let $\Sigma_1'$ be a Seifert surface for $L_1'$ in $S^3-N(L') \subset M_{L'}$, and let $S_1'$ be a closed oriented surface in $M_{L'}$ obtained by capping off $\Sigma_1'$ with the disk obtained from performing zero-framed surgery on $L'$.
+Let $\Sigma_1'$ be a Seifert surface for $K_1'$ in $S^3-N(L') \subset M_{L'}$, and let $S_1'$ be a closed oriented surface in $M_{L'}$ obtained by capping off $\Sigma_1'$ with the disk obtained from performing zero-framed surgery on $L'$.
 We notice that $S_1' \subset \bd W_-$ but $S_1'$ is not in $ \partial V_-$.
 From its construction, we can assume that $B$ is an annulus near $\mu_i$ and $\mu_i'$; therefore, we can assume that $B \cap M_{L'} = \mu_1'$, and so $B$ intersects $S_1'$ transversely at precisely one point.
 After possibly changing the orientation on $B$, we may assume that $B \cdot S_1' = +1$.